Rivulet138/yuizaki/THIRD_PARTY_NOTICES.md

 These are the declared upstream terms, not a legal opinion.
 Before publishing a binary, generate a license report from the exact lock files and ship the corresponding notices.
 Do not include downloaded model weights, user-provided voices, Live2D/VRM files, fonts, artwork, or reference audio unless their separate licenses explicitly permit redistribution.

-## AIRI and research references

-Project AIRI is an external reference implementation.
-Yuizaki does not copy AIRI source code.
-Research links and upstream references are provided for design provenance, not as bundled dependencies.